philips-labs/terraform-cloudfoundry-thanos/docker/README.md

 ## paas-prometheus-exporter

 This is an prometheus exporter that runs to export metrics from a CloudFoundry instance.
-You can find more info at the upstream config
+You can find more info in the upstream config documentation at [paas-prometheus-exporter](https://github.com/alphagov/paas-prometheus-exporter)

+To enable the exporter you must set the environment variable `ENABLE_CF_EXPORTER` to `true`.

 Generally you will just need the following environment variable set